Carlos Ferron from Panama wins Global Final of Flor de Caña's Sustainable Cocktail Challenge

 Competition seeks to promote sustainable mixology among the global bartending community.

-LONDON, Feb.
-13, 2023 /PRNewswire/ -- In the highly anticipated Global Final of Flor de Caña's Sustainable Cocktail Challenge, Carlos Ferron from La Cuadra Market Bar in Panama (representing Latin America) was crowned as the Global Champion after competing against the regional champions of Europe, North America and Asia Pacific to create the most amazing sustainable cocktails.
+GRANADA, Nicaragua, Feb.
+15, 2023 /PRNewswire/ -- In the highly anticipated Global Final of Flor de Caña's Sustainable Cocktail Challenge, Carlos Ferron from La Cuadra Market Bar in Panama (representing Latin America) was crowned as the Global Champion after competing against the regional champions of Europe, North America and Asia Pacific to create the most amazing sustainable cocktails.

 The Global Final took place on Saturday, February 4th in the spectacular and unique natural scenario offered by the tropical volcanic islands of Granada in Nicaragua.